luyadev/luya.io/docs/guide/installation/structure.md

 ## Console and Web

-Since the introduction of `luya\Config` its possible to set components for either console or web runtime, assuming you have `cookieValidationKey` in `request` component which is only valid on web runtime you can use `luya\Config::webComponent()` to register the component:
+Since the introduction of <class name="luya\Config" /> its possible to set components for either console or web runtime, assuming you have `cookieValidationKey` in `request` component which is only valid on web runtime you can use <class name="luya\Config" method="webComponent" /> to register the component:

 ```php
 $config->webComponent('request', [